Cardi B Reveals She Was Sexually Assaulted At A Photoshoot

 Cardi B is alleging that she was sexually assaulted at a magazine photoshoot, per Music News.

-The “Be Careful” rapper spoke about the experience in an appearance on radio and TV personality Angie Martinez’s Untold Stories of Hip Hop show which is set to air in the U.S. today, September 26.
+The “Be Careful” rapper spoke about the experience in an appearance on radio and TV personality Angie Martinez’s Untold Stories of Hip Hop show, which is set to air in the U.S. today, September 26.

 When doing a shoot, she revealed that the photographer exposed his penis right in front of her.